xxxserxxx/stmps/README.md

 - `Enter`: Perform the query.
 - `Escape`: Escapes into the columns, where the global key bindings work.

+Note that the Search page is *not* a browser like the Browser page: it displays the search results returned by the server.
+Selecting a different artist will not change the album or song search results.
+OpenSubsonic servers implement the search function differently; in gonic, if you search for "black", you will get artists with "black" in their names in the artists column; albums with "black" in their titles in the albums column; and songs with "black" in their titles in the songs column.
+Navidrome appears to include all results with "black" anywhere in their IDv3 metadata.
+Since the API search results filteres these matches into sections -- artists, albums, and songs -- this means that, with Navidrome, you may see albums that don't have "black" in their names; maybe "black" is in their artist title.

 ## Advanced Configuration and Features